usnav/usnav/README.md

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=usnav" alt="usnav" /></a> </p>

-- 🔭 I’m currently working on **Real Time Projects and learning new tools to stay up-to-date with technology**
+- 🔭 I’m currently working on **Real Time Projects and learning new tools to stay up-to-date with technology.**

 - 🌱 I’m currently learning **To Advance my skills as a Web Developer and looking for a long-term Full time position with a Company!**